You are here

 The University of Colorado Police Department will become a cohesive organization, achieving a significant improvement in the quality of the public safety services we provide as assessed by our constituents.

-- Collaborative: We value working together to create and maintain a culture of mutual trust, optimism for the future, with a goal of shared success and accomplishment
+- Collaboration: We value working together to create and maintain a culture of mutual trust, optimism for the future, with a goal of shared success and accomplishment

 - Competence: We are skilled professionals, exhibiting a quiet confidence in the performance of our duties; demonstrating adaptability to all situations, accompanied by a desire for continuous improvement.